 6. Lew Tendler: Generally considered one of the greatest boxers of all-time to never win a world title, Tendler had the misfortune to compete in the lightweight division at the same time as the great Benny Leonard.
 Gave “The Ghetto Wizard” two of his toughest fights while also notching wins over Richie Mitchell, Rocky Kansas and Johnny Dundee.

-5. Young Corbett III: With 124 victories to his credit, many against some of the greatest boxers of all-time, Corbett remains a true southpaw great.
+5. Young Corbett III: With 124 victories, many against some of the best boxers of all-time, Corbett remains a true southpaw great.
 Avoided by champions for years, he finally seized the welterweight crown by defeating Jackie Fields.
 He holds wins over fellow greats Ceferino Garcia, Gus Lesnevich, Mickey Walker, Billy Conn and Fred Apostoli.

-3. Tiger Flowers: Competing with Mickey Walker and Harry Greb when both were in their primes automatically sets Flowers apart.
+4. Tiger Flowers: Competing with Mickey Walker and Harry Greb automatically sets Flowers apart.
 He gave Greb two tough battles and his loss to Walker was widely viewed as a robbery.
 Racked up an incredible 118 wins in less than a decade.

 1. Pernell Whitaker: Arguably the finest boxer, pound-for-pound, of the 1990’s, “Sweet Pea” won world titles in four divisions and did not suffer a truly legitimate defeat until he was 35-years-old.
 One of the greatest defensive boxers of all-time, he boasts victories (official or unofficial) over such excellent fighters as Freddie Pendleton, Azumah Nelson, Jose Luis Ramirez, James McGirt, and of course, Julio Cesar Chavez.